-Finance Act 2006 introduced specific exclusion to the applicability of benefit of deduction under Section 80P.
-Section 80P is made not applicable to any co-operative bank (includes Regional Rural Banks) other than a primary agricultural credit society (as defined in Banking Regulation Act) or a primary co-operative agricultural and rural development bank ( society having its area of operation confined to a taluk and the principal object of which is to provide for long-term credit for agricultural and rural development activities).
+The Finance Act 2006 introduced specific exclusions to the applicability of the benefit of deduction under Section 80P.
+Section 80P is made not applicable to any co-operative bank (including Regional Rural Banks) other than a primary agricultural credit society (as defined in the Banking Regulation Act), or a primary co-operative agricultural and rural development bank ( a society having its area of operation confined to a taluk and the principal object of which is to provide for long-term credit for agricultural and rural development activities).
 Benefit of deduction is withdrawn with an intention to treat co-operative banks on par with commercial banks who do not enjoy any such tax benefit.

-5. What if co-operative society is also eligible for profit linked deductions under other Sections?
+5. What if a co-operative society is also eligible for profit-linked deductions under other Sections?

-If co-operative society is also eligible for profit linked deduction under Section 80HH, 80HHA, 80HHB, 80HHC, 80HHD, 80-I, 80-IA, 80J, deduction allowed under Section 80P is from gross total income after reducing deductions under these Sections.
+If a co-operative society is also eligible for profit-linked deduction under Section 80HH, 80HHA, 80HHB, 80HHC, 80HHD, 80-I, 80-IA, 80J, the deduction allowed under Section 80P is from the gross total income after reducing the deductions under these Sections.

 6. Key points to be noted

-- Various High Courts have held that all Co-operative Societies other than those coming under the control of RBI are eligible for deduction.
-A Co-operative society carrying on banking activities is not a Co-operative Bank licensed by Reserve Bank of India.
-It can therefore claim deduction under 80P
+- Various High Courts have held that all Co-operative Societies other than those coming under the control of RBI are eligible for a deduction.
+A Co-operative society conducting banking activities is not a Co-operative Bank licensed by the Reserve Bank of India.
+It can, therefore, claim deductions under 80P

-- Meaning of various other terms such as ‘cottage industry’, ‘marketing’, ‘members’ ‘industry’, ‘investment’ etc are also analysed in various decisions
+- Meaning of various other terms such as ‘cottage industry’, ‘marketing’, ‘members’ ‘industry’, ‘investment’ etc., are also analyzed in various decisions

 - Section 80P profit is not considered to increase the adjusted total income for Alternate Minimum Tax levy